A phase-field version of the Faber--Krahn theorem: Proofs

 after another subsequence extraction.
 Now due to the boundedness of the sequence $\int_{\Omega}b_{\varepsilon}(\ie{\varphi})\abs{\ie{v}}^2 \dLL^n$ we proceed as in \cite{GHKK} and use Fatou's lemma to infer $\overline{v}\in V^{\varphi}$.
 Consequently, $V^{\varphi}$ is non-trivial and $\lambda_1^{0,\varphi}<\infty$.
 This means that the case $\lambda_1^{0,\varphi}=+\infty$ can only occur if also

 Therefore, the $\liminf$ inequality is established as in \cite[Theorem 4.10]{GHKK}.

 It remains to prove the $\limsup$ inequality.
-First of all, as already mentioned in Remark~\ref{Rem:Pot}, we want to show that the proof given in \cite[Theorem 1]{Sternberg} for the smooth double well potential carries over to general potentials satisfying assumptions \ref{ASS:A:1} and \ref{ASS:A:1b}.
+First of all, as already mentioned in Remark~\ref{Rem:Pot}, we want to show that the proof given in \cite[Theorem 1]{Sternberg} for the smooth double-well potential carries over to general potentials satisfying assumptions \ref{ASS:A:1} and \ref{ASS:A:1b}.
 The key step is to consider the ordinary differential equation